wlaurance/Criminology/Notes/anomie.md

   2. **Innovation**: Individuals accept the success goals but lack access to or reject the institutional means; volatile, influx, high crime society.
+  3. **Ritualism**: Have access to the institutional means, but reflect the cultural success goals; stagnant, low-crime societies, locked in tradition ("neophobia")